-- All guidance within this document relates to a return to volleyball training in an indoor environment.
-Guidance will follow on a return to Volleyball competition. - Scottish Volleyball are not yet in a position to present options for a return to indoor competition but are working hard with the relevant partners to ensure we can return at the earliest possible opportunity.
-Further information will follow regarding this in the coming weeks. - Informal competitive volleyball within a club environment is permitted for those aged 11 and under with no requirements for physical distancing during play. - Informal competitive volleyball within a club environment is permitted for those aged 12 and over, as long as it is in a format that allows for players to maintain physical distancing at all times. - Coaches, officials and others involved in the running of the competition should physically distance at all times. - No spectating should take place other than where a parent is supervising a child or vulnerable adult.
-Physical distancing guidance should always be followed in this case.
+- For information on when competitive volleyball will be permitted, please see our Playing it Safe Protection Levels Framework. - Scottish Volleyball are not yet in a position to present options for a return to national indoor competition, but local opportunities are possible at some levels. - Scottish Volleyball are working hard with the relevant partners to ensure we can return to a national level of competition at the earliest possible opportunity. - Coaches, officials and others involved in the running of the competition should physically distance at all times. - No spectating should take place other than where a parent is supervising a child or vulnerable adult.
+Physical distancing guidance should always be followed in this case. - Please see table below for a summary of formats of competition permitted in each level: